olumidesan/ormuco/question_c/tests/README.md

 Directory: `ormuco/question_c/tests`

-- Fire up five bash terminals, all into the virtual environment where `sqlalchemy`, `psycopg2`, and the `lrucache` were installed into.
+- Fire up five bash terminals, all into the virtual environment where `sqlalchemy`, `psycopg2`, and the `geo_lrucache` were installed.
 - Run each of the location's script in each of the terminals, starting `manitoba_test.py` last.
 - Watch the library work.